A touch sensitive

 - 1x Lovely lovely copper PCB

 Follow the schematic to assemble the project.
 The solid lines across pads indicate a wire jumper — use clippings of resistor legs for those.
-Shaded components in the schematic, and dashed lines do not need to be populated unless you intend on chaining multiple MOSTAPs, as described in the original Elektor article.
+In the schematic the shaded Cx and Ca-Ce can optionally be added to improve noise immunity.
+Other shaded components and dashed lines do not need to be populated unless you intend on chaining multiple MOSTAPs, as described in the original Elektor article.

 Each 'button' has two outputs, indicated as N or N' (A, A', B, B', etc.) The N output comes directly from the NAND-gate IC and can only drive less than 1mA of current per pin.
 This is normally not enough for driving a load like an LED, and drawing excessive amount of current from the pin can damage the device.
 For driving loads like LEDs, use N', which is a MOSFET controlled by the N output.

 MOSTAP is an open source design, as is most of our work.
 You can find the design files for the hardware and packaging at our GitHub repository.
 You can edit the design files using our own PCB design open source software, PCBmodE.

 Finally, community contributions for this project are on our community site.